How to Add a Serum Booster

 Where do I get an MSDS sheet?

 We're here to help you create clean beauty products and get you looking younger.
-We've put together our best tips for making your own skincare products and finding the best anti-aging ingredients, plus in-depth videos and guides.
+In addition, we've put together our best tips for making your own skincare products and finding the best anti-aging ingredients, plus in-depth videos and guides.

-Make sure to start with the right setup.
+Make sure to start with the proper setup.
 Then, learn how to create your DIY skincare the right way.
 It'll make your life so much easier.
 Here's how:

 - How to Add a Serum Booster